 - Ability to navigate across pathless, rugged terrain using map and compass (You must not be solely reliant on GPS).

 - Be able to carry personal/camping equipment with a minimum of 3 days provisions.

 - Previous experience of backpacking including ‘no trace’ camping in a wild environment with no facilities.

-- Capacity to be self-sufficient in remote areas where help may not be easily accessible.
+- Capacity to be self-sufficient in remote areas, including first aid skills, where help may not be easily accessible.

 What can I expect on the TGO Challenge?

 Any multi-day Scottish backpacking trip is a serious undertaking, and the Challenge should be approached as such.